 Add shrimp and seasonings then cook on medium-low heat to simmer for 10 minutes.

-It is time to taste the juice and adjust the seasoning if needed.
+Taste the juice and adjust the seasoning if needed.

 Make sure seafood is free of shells, sand, and/or grit.